 The finale at Les Cols

-When I first heard about Les Cols, I was taken by the idea of visiting this magical place.
-This was made possible by the Tourist Board of the Costa Brava and the Girona Pyrenees, who I was presented to by Mrs O Around The World.
+My visit was as a guest of the Tourist Board of the Costa Brava and the Girona Pyrenees.
+I was introduced to the tourist board by Mrs O Around The World.
 Thank you to everyone.